bgailleton/fastflow_taichi/README.md

 ## Description

 PyFastFlow is a high-performance Python package for geomorphological and hydraulic flow routing computations on GPU.
+The fast flow routines are implemented following Jain et al., 2024 [📝](https://www-sop.inria.fr/reves/Basilic/2024/JKGFC24/FastFlowPG2024_Author_Version.pdf)
 It leverages the Taichi programming language for efficient parallel computation of flow accumulation, depression filling, and related hydrological algorithms.

 ## Features